 5. The Trustee shall be appointed, removed and replaced as follows:

 5.1 Appointment of Trustees.
-Unless I am incapacitated, I reserve the power to remove any Trustee and to appoint a successor or additional Trustee.
+Unless I am incapacitated, only I the Trustor and the Trustee reserve the power to remove any Trustee and to appoint a successor or additional Trustee.

 5.2 Cessation of Service as Trustee in the Event of Incapacity.
 If I am incapacitated (as defined in section 7.1.13), I shall cease to be a Trustee.